ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Related Work and Problem Statement

 \subsection{Proof on the Existence of ADIs in VFL}

-This work proves that ADIs exist in two VFL systems: HeteroLR and SplitNN.
-As introduced in \S~\ref{sec:background}, most parameterized VFL systems can be extended from these two. \S~\ref{subsec:adi-discussion} discusses the generalization.
+Below, we prove that ADIs exist in two VFL systems: HeteroLR and SplitNN.
+As noted in \S~\ref{sec:background}, most parameterized VFL systems (e.g., VFVQA) can be extended from them. \S~\ref{subsec:adi-discussion} discusses the generalization.
 Below, we consider two participants and discuss extension to more participants in \S~\ref{subsec:adi-discussion}.